alx3r/discord-ip-grabber/README.md

 5. Once you have done all this hit "Run and Debug" or crtl + shift + D and it will take you to "Run and Debuger" if you don't know how to locate it.
 6. Wait a minute and voila! the webhook has obtained the victim's ip

-- Note: it is more advisable to make the webhook send the victim's IP on a private channel.
+- Note: it is more advisable to make the webhook send the IP on a private channel.